 Vector Map A Series Layer Description

+This description applies to all vector format files (.ai, .pdf, .eps) in the Vector Map A map series.
 It is intended to give you an overview over the file structure and lets you assess the customization options.

 (Other series will have different layer structures, so make sure you are looking at the correct pages for the map series you are interested in.)